 - Stage 1 represents exposures with no significant increase in credit risk since the time of origination (referred to as 'non-deteriorated book').
-For stage 1 exposures, ECL is computed covering the next 12 months from the reporting date or the remaining tenor of the asset, whichever is shorter. - Stage 2 represents exposures that has significantly increased in credit risk' ("SICR") at the reporting date compared to the time of origination (referred to as 'Significantly Deteriorated Book').
+For stage 1 exposures, ECL is computed covering the next 12 months from the reporting date or the remaining tenor of the asset, whichever is shorter. - Stage 2 represents exposures that have experienced a significant increase in credit risk' ("SICR") at the reporting date compared to the time of origination (referred to as 'Significantly Deteriorated Book').
 For stage 2 exposures, ECL is computed for the lifetime of the asset. - Stage 3 represents exposures deemed "Credit Impaired" (or default).
-For retail banking, these are a) 90 days past due, b) assets with early recognised loss (such as bankruptcy, fraud, death, etc).
+Exposures are considered credit-impaired when they have either: a) 90 days past due, or b) assets with early recognised loss (such as bankruptcy, fraud, death, etc).
 For stage 3 exposures, ECL is computed for the lifetime of the asset.